 Pir Zia Inayat Khan, eldest son and successor of Pir Vilayat Inayat Khan, was born in 1971 in Novato, California.
 He received his B.A. from the London School of Oriental and African Studies, his M.A. in Religious Studies and Doctorate in Religion from Duke University.
 In addition to the interfaith mystical training he has received from his father, Pir Zia has studied Buddhism under the auspices of His Holiness, the Dalai Lama.
 His training in Sufism is in the classical Indian tradition of the Chishtiyya.

-Since February, 2000, Pir Zia has served as the President of the Sufi Order International, North America, and is currently in residence with his family at the Abode of the Message, a community in New Lebanon, New York.
+Since February, 2000, Pir Zia has served as the President of the Inayati Order (formerly the Sufi Order International), is currently in residence with his family in Richmond, Virginia, and heads the Astana, the headquarters of the Inayati Order .
 Pir Zia has spoken on the heart of Sufism in North America, Europe and India.
-He is the editor of A Pearl in Wine, Essays on the Life, Music and Sufism of Hazrat Inayat Khan (Omega Publications, 2001).
-He has also authored two booklets published by the Sufi Order Secretariat: Risala and The Chishti Silsila of Pir-o-Murshid Inayat Khan.
-His latest book, Saracen Chivalry, has recently been published by Suluk Press.
+He is the editor or author of several books, including A Pearl in Wine, Essays on the Life, Music and Sufism of Hazrat Inayat Khan, Saracen Chivalry, Caravan of Souls, two booklets published by the Sufi Order Secretariat: Risala and The Chishti Silsila of Pir-o-Murshid Inayat Khan, and his most recent work, Mingled Waters: Sufism and the Mystical Unity of Religions.
+All titles are available through Omega Publications/Suluk Press and Amazon.
+Please see Pirzia.org for more information.

 Taken from “Contributors,” A Pearl in Wine, p.
-470, and information available on the Sufi Order International web page (see: Links).
+470, and information available on the Inayati Order web page (see: Links).

 New Year’s Sermon from Pir Zia, Sarafil Bawa: